DmitryV2044/DmitryV2044/README.md

 - 👋 Hi, I’m @DmitryV2044
 - 👀 I’m interested in Unity development
-- 📫 How to reach:
+- 📫 How to reach
-      mail: dvovchinskiy@inbox.ru
+- mail: dvovchinskiy@inbox.ru
-      disord: dmitryv
+- discord: dmitryv

 <!---
 DmitryV2044/DmitryV2044 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.